In Author/Survivor Jodee Blanco’s Own Words

-I’ve spoken to thousands of students, teachers and parents worldwide.
-In addition to my memoir, I’ve written multiple other books on bullying including a series of briefs for educators published through the NCEA (National Catholic Educational Association) entitled The Anti-Bullying Survivor Series.
-I contribute content for The Andrew M. Greeley Center for Catholic Education at Loyola University in the areas of anti-bullying and governance, and consult for school leadership on enlightened communication practices, parent relations and crisis management.
-I’ve brought INJJA™ (It’s NOT Just Joking Around!™) to hundreds of schools at the behest of governments, schools districts, dioceses, well as individual administrators.
-All my methodologies, the crux of everything I do in the anti-bullying space, are based on core Catholic values of compassion and forgiveness.
+I’ve spoken to thousands of students, teachers and parents across the country.
+In addition to my memoir, I’ve written multiple other books on bullying, including a series for The NCEA.
+I’ve also worked with Loyola University and Notre Dame in the areas of anti-bullying and governance and am a consultant for schools and dioceses on enlightened communication practices, parent relations and crisis management.
+I’m a regular featured presenter for NCEA and have presented at RECongress.
+I’ve brought INJJA (It’s NOT Just Joking Around!) to hundreds of Catholic schools, at the behest of governments, diocesan leadership as well as individual administrators.
+All my methodologies, the crux of everything I do in the anti-bullying space, are based on core Catholic values of compassion, tolerance and inclusion..

 Description of Live INJJA™ Presentations